Thursday, July 09, 2026

 But am I a Christian just because I come from a long line of Christians?
 I became a Christian when I was 11 years old.
 It was a conscious decision.
 You could say I was ‘born again’ (a phrase that Jesus used when he was talking to Nicodemus).
 'Born again' has become something of a journalistic catchphrase, but actually it is a very good description of what happened.
 As I was talking to Jesus and committing my life to him I genuinely felt that a new life was beginning for me.
 I was at the time attending weekly a boy’s bible-class called Crusaders.
 (See footnote)

 However, in adulthood I thought it through again.
 Was I a Christian simply because I had been indoctrinated by my family and by Crusaders?
 Or was there more to it than that?
 I’m sure there was more to it.
 I didn’t simply accept everything my parents wanted for me.
-You can read in ‘Grandpa’s story’ how and why I decided against going into the family business and became a schoolteacher instead.
+You can read in my blog in ‘Grandpa’s story’ how and why I decided against going into the family business and became a schoolteacher instead.
 But I did accept and follow the Christian faith which they had.
 A major part of my re-think was based on the Bible, which I had been reading daily (and still do) since childhood.
 Christianity could only be true if the Bible is true.
 Is it?
 I have written about the bible and whether it is true elsewhere.
 (See footnotes)

 Here are some more detailed thoughts about why I believe the Bible, and whether the Bible is inspired by God.